Things to do when you are feeling lonely

 But be sure whatever you do it must mean something personally to you.
 After you spend some time there you will change the way you see things and be very happy that you’ve helped someone.

 Recognize the kindness in others.
-Finding a group of friends to hang out (that can be any person that you can help) will cut off the cycle of loneliness.
+Finding a group of friends to hang out with (that can be any person that you can help) will cut off the cycle of loneliness.

 Find your “Me-Time”